redhat-developer/vscode-yaml/README.md

 ## Third party notice

 This plugin is built on top of the [YAML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
-This means this extension works exactly the same, but adds built-in support for Devops as Code from XebiaLabs.
+This means this extension works exactly the same, but adds built-in support for DevOps as Code from XebiaLabs.
 It is not recommended to enable both plugins at the same time, since some features and settings may conflict.
-To get the same functionality from both extensions, disable the YAML Language Support by Red Hat extension before enabeling Devops as Code YAML support.
+To get the same functionality from both extensions, disable the YAML Language Support by Red Hat extension before enabeling DevOps as Code YAML support.